signaldust/bunny-jit/README.md

 by the time you're ready to send a pull-request.

 The reason for this is that the project is still young enough that I might make some drastic changes on a regular basis.
+I also recommend opening an issue if you want to start building something on top of it, so we can discuss stability of interfaces (which for the time being are subject to change without notice).

 ## Instructions?